pawanit17/cassandra/README.md

 - The advantage is if we retrieve it, not only we get the relevant partitioned data, but also the ordering is intact.
 - **One query per one table**.

+- Udemy
+- Query first design
+- No Joins
+- Uniform distribution across clusters ( 10MB to 200MB )

+# Anti Patterns
+- Using like a Queue
+- Too many updates and too many deletes
+- Changing the schema frequently
+- Collections for large objects
+- Partitions should not be wide
+- Columns and Blob/Text ( < 1 MB is recommended )
+- Selection without Primary Key ( invokes full table scan )
+- SimpleStrategy in Production is not recommended.

 # CRUD
 - Create
   - CREATE TABLE IF NOT EXISTS comments_by_user (